Anđeo Kraljević: Apostolic Vicar

 On 2 July 1868, Pope Pius IX named him Assistant to the Papal throne.

 Kraljević started the construction of the cathedral church, initiated by Barišić.
 On 7 March 1866, he blessed the cornerstone of the church, which was finally built in 1872, when the bishop consecrated it to the apostles Peter and Paul.
-Thus the seat of the vicariate was moved from Vukodol to the new church.
-The next year, 1873, the parish residence was built next to it.
+Thus, the seat of the vicariate was moved from Vukodol to the new church.
+The following year, 1873, the parish residence was built next to it.

 Kraljević also wrote his sermons.
-After he went to the First Vatican Council, he brought with him his sermons, and asked the Propaganda to publish them, which was approved in 1870, under the title Govorenja za svetkovine (Speeches during festivities).
-In order to avoid asking the Propaganda constantly to publish his books, he supported the idea of Fr.
+He brought his sermons after he went to the First Vatican Council.
+He asked the Propaganda to publish them, which was approved in 1870, under the title Govorenja za svetkovine (Speeches during festivities).
+To avoid asking the Propaganda constantly to publish his books, he supported the idea of Fr.
 Franjo Milićević about the establishment of a new printing office in Mostar.
-The equipment was bought in Vienna, and brought to a school Vukodol.
+The equipment was bought in Vienna, and brought to a school in Vukodol.
 The new printing office operated from September 1872, under the name Typographia Missionis catholicae in Hercegovina (Printing office of the Catholic mission in Herzegovina).
-Three years after its establishment, Kraljević decided to close down the printing office.
+Three years after its establishment, Kraljević decided to close the printing office.
 However, Fr.
 Franjo Milićević disagreed with the decision and relocated the printing office.